camerahacks/rpilocator-rss-feed/README.md

 # rpilocator RSS Feed Notifications

-This is the official <a href="https://rpilocator.com" target="_blank">rpilocator.com</a> and <a href="https://hwlocator.com" target="_blank">hwlocator.com</a> RSS feed reader and push notification scripts.
-It checks the RSS feed every minute and sends a push notification when a product comes in stock.
+This is the official <a href="https://rpilocator.com" target="_blank">rpilocator.com</a> and <a href="https://hwlocator.com" target="_blank">hwlocator.com</a> RSS feed reader and push notification scripts and Node-RED flows.
+The RSS feed is checked every minute and the script/flow sends a push notification when a product comes in stock.

 Send ntfy, Pushbullet, Pushover or Gotify notifications to your device.